Discrimination against intersex people: Legal

 Access to a birth certificate with a correct sex marker may be an issue for people who do not identify with their sex assigned at birth, or it may only be available accompanied by surgical requirements.

 The passports and identification documents of Australia and some other nationalities have adopted "X" as a valid third category besides "M" (male) and "F" (female), at least since 2003.
 In 2013, Germany became the first European nation to allow babies with characteristics of both sexes to be registered as indeterminate gender on birth certificates, amidst opposition and skepticism from intersex organisations who point out that the law appears to mandate exclusion from male or female categories.
 The Council of Europe acknowledged this approach, and concerns about recognition of third and blank classifications in a 2015 Issue Paper, stating that these may lead to "forced outings" and "lead to an increase in pressure on parents of intersex children to decide in favour of one sex."
 The Issue Paper argues that "further reflection on non-binary legal identification is necessary".

+In 2026, Niger enacted a new penal code that criminalises intersex "practices".

 Sport

-Women who have, or are perceived to have intersex traits are subject to stigmatization, humiliation and trial by media.
+Women who have, or are perceived to have intersex traits are subject to stigmatization, humiliation and media scrutiny.
 Currently suspended IAAF regulations on hyperandrogenism "mandated that national Olympic committees 'actively investigate any perceived deviation in sex characteristics'" in women athletes.

-In 2013, it was disclosed in a medical journal that four unnamed elite female athletes from developing countries were subjected to gonadectomies (sterilization) and partial clitoridectomies (female genital mutilation) after testosterone testing revealed that they had an intersex condition.
+In 2013, it was disclosed in a medical journal that four unnamed elite female athletes from countries with limited healthcare access were subjected to gonadectomies (sterilization) and partial clitoridectomies (female genital mutilation) after testosterone testing revealed that they had an intersex condition.
 Testosterone testing was introduced in the wake of the Caster Semenya case, of a South African runner subjected to testing due to her appearance and vigor.
 There is no evidence that innate hyperandrogenism in elite women athletes confers an advantage in sport.
 While Australia protects intersex persons from discrimination, the Act contains an exemption in sport.